Louis Farrakhan endorsement of Tamika Mallory sparks outrage from Deomcrats

 Mr. Davis later issued a statement saying, “I reject, condemn and oppose Minister Farrakhan’s views and remarks regarding the Jewish people and the Jewish religion.”

-Ms. Lee has condemned “Minister Farrakhan’s anti-Semitic and hateful comments,” and Rep. Gregory W. Meeks, New York Democrat, said “Farrakhan’s anti-Semitic messages are upsetting & unacceptable.”
+Ms. Lee has condemned “Minister Farrakhan’s anti-Semitic and hateful comments,” and Rep. Gregory W. Meeks, New York Democrat, said, “Farrakhan’s anti-Semitic messages are upsetting & unacceptable.”

 That’s not quite the same as denouncing Mr. Farrakhan, said Alex Siegel, deputy executive director of the Republican Jewish Coalition.

-“It is not sufficient to condemn anti-Semitism without condemning the nation’s leading anti-Semite,” said Mr. Siegel.
+“It is not sufficient to condemn anti-Semitism without condemning the nation’s leading anti-Semite,” Mr. Siegel said.
 “If members of Congress met with David Duke and then refused to condemn him, they would have been forced to resign long ago.
 The right moral action is for the Farrakhan members to resign.”

 The Washington Times Comment Policy